 Let me take you under my wing and show you what only the insiders know.
-Let's talk about history, art, architecture, . . but also about traditions, cuisine, daily life, customs and do's and don'ts.
+Let's talk about history, art, architecture, . . but also about traditions, local culture, cuisine, daily life, customs and do's and don'ts.
 No long boring lectures; Enjoy anecdotes and personal conversations geared directly to your interests instead.
 Eat where I eat, shop where I shop and enjoy an insider's views on Belgium daily life.

 I am a Belgian native and have been a full time tour guide for the past 25years!